Douglas County, Kansas Pioneers, 1856.

 Mount Hope | None | |

-Mount Oread | None | Mount Oread is a hill in Lawrence, Kansas upon which the University of Kansas and parts of the city of Lawrence is located. |
+Mount Oread | None | Mount Oread is a hill in Lawrence, Kansas, upon which the University of Kansas and parts of Lawrence are located. |

 Mount Vernon | None | |